User Guide

 Go to page: Click the page label in the footer (e.g., “Page 5 / 45”).
 It turns into a number input — type the page you want and press Enter.
 Press Escape or click away to cancel.

 Zoom: Use Cmd/Ctrl + scroll to zoom in and out.
 A zoom level indicator appears with a reset button.
 Use Cmd/Ctrl + / − / 0 for keyboard zoom control.
-Zoom resets on page change.
+When you zoom into a PDF, Folio re-renders the page at the higher resolution so text stays sharp.

 Highlights and Bookmarks